Steps of the Scientific Method

 You must state your hypothesis in a way that you can easily measure, and of course, your hypothesis should be constructed in a way to help you answer your original question.

 |Test Your Hypothesis by Doing an Experiment: Your experiment tests whether your hypothesis is supported or not.
 It is important for your experiment to be a fair test.
 You conduct a fair test by making sure that you change only one factor at a time while keeping all other conditions the same.

 You should also repeat your experiments several times to make sure that the first results weren't just an accident.

-Scientists often find that their hypothesis was false, and in such cases they will construct a new hypothesis starting the entire process of the scientific method over again.
-Even if they find that their hypothesis was true, they may want to test it again in a new way.
+Scientists often find that their hypothesis was not supported, and in such cases they will construct a new hypothesis based on the information they learned during their experiment.
+This starts the entire process of the scientific method over again.
+Even if they find that their hypothesis was supported, they may want to test it again in a new way.

 Even though we show the scientific method as a series of steps, keep in mind that new information or thinking might cause a scientist to back up and repeat steps at any point during the process.
 A process like the scientific method that involves such backing up and repeating is called an iterative process.